This information has been adapted for the following New York Counties: Dutchess, Orange, Putnam, Rockland, and Westchester.

-You must first file a petition (pe-TI-shun).
-A petition is when you ask the judge to make a decision about something.
+You must first file a petition.
+A petition is a request in writing to the court.
 The person who starts a case is called the petitioner.
-The person on the other side is called the respondent (re-SPON-dent).
+The person on the other side is called the respondent.
 The petitioner and the respondent are called the parties.

 What cases are heard in Family Court?

 - Juvenile Delinquency

 - PINS (Persons In Need of Supervision)